conormcd/www.mcdermottroe.com/content/2023-02-18-limit-your-software-or-your-customers-will-do-it-for-you.md

    are exactly the people you _don't_ want to annoy.
 With that in mind, when creating new limits you should always pick the tightest restriction you can get away with.
+6. **Implement limits sooner rather than later.** Limiting something that was previously unlimited can be very painful for your users.
+Doing so during an outage in order to resolve the problem is very painful for you and your colleagues.
+The best way to avoid this pain is to make a discussion about limits an integral part of your design process.

 # Types of limits

 Now that we have some principles, we can start to enumerate the different places you should consider defining limits.
-A mature system will have many overlapping limits complementing each other so the best way to think of the following items is that they should be prompts.
+A mature system will have many overlapping limits complementing each other so the best way to think of the following items is as prompts.
 If you're not implementing all of them that's OK, but you should either plan some work to add them or document why they aren't appropriate in your case.

 ## Rate limits